xenago/app-scripts/dcp/README.md

 ![Generated script by BD3D2MK3D](./bd3d2mk3d_script.png)

-This ran at approximately double speed of 50fps on an 8-core cpu, taking about half the film’s runtime to finish.
+This ran at approximately 50fps on an 8-core cpu, thus taking about half the film’s runtime to finish.

 #### Use DCP-o-matic to encode the source into a DCP